New Academic Center to Focus on Social Justice Issues, Emphasizing Collaborative Advocacy and Experiential Learning

 - The Law School Pipeline Project– Law students, legal educators, and practitioners are harnessing their skill sets to enhance the educational and career opportunities of K-12 students from underserved communities in New York City.
 A key initiative launched by Pipeline is the creation of a Charter High School for Law and Social Justice.

-Associate Dean Deborah N. Archer and Professor Richard D. Marsico will co-direct the Impact Center.
+Professor Richard D. Marsico will direct the Impact Center.

-“‘Impact’ is our new center‘s name because it is the guiding philosophy.
-Our centers are much more than a collection of courses.
 Through our centers, NYLS students will make meaningful and significant contributions to the greater community while they are in law school.
-They will graduate not only with the legal skills necessary to engage in public interest law, but also with a lifelong commitment to the cause of social justice and the drive to advocate for real change,” said Dean Archer.
+They will graduate not only with the legal skills necessary to engage in public interest law, but also with a lifelong commitment to the cause of social justice and the drive to advocate for real change.

 “The Impact Center will build on the Law School’s significant record of achievement in social justice and establish it as “the” legal institution in New York City to study and teach law that serves the greater good,” added Professor Marsico.